 A Blockwise machine can cost $50,000 to $100,000 each, which is a costly piece of equipment.
 Thus, it prefers to have its customers pay for the machines before delivery, but in the global market, that’s not always customary.
 If Blockwise required all customers to pay before delivery, it could potentially decrease sales to its competitors that accepted open account terms.

 Blockwise equipment is profitably making medical devices at over 400 companies worldwide.
-EXIM has supported nearly $5 million of the company's export sales during the 2015 to 2018 time frame.
+EXIM has supported more than $7 million of the company's export sales since 2014.